Thumbs up & out for Enterprising Entrepreneur

 “Francois,” I replied.
 “This is where I live.
 You’ve brought me home!”

-There were tears in his eyes as we laughed, hugged and recognised the wonder of our shared time together.
+There were tears in our eyes as we laughed, hugged and recognised the wonder of our shared time together.
 The enterprising entrepreneur within us both had taken on uncertainty – and won.